 History of Veterans Day

 June 28th, 1919, the signing of the Treaty of Versailles officially ended World War I. Veterans Day, originally called Armistice Day, was the final day of fighting eleven months prior.
 Thus, Veterans Day was formally recognized on the “11th hour, of the 11th day, of the 11th month.”
-On May 13, 1938, November 11 became a legal holiday- a day of celebration to honor America’s service members for their patriotism, love of country, and willingness to serve and sacrifice for the common good.
+On May 13, 1938, November 11 became a legal holiday- a day of remembering and celebration to honor America’s service members for their patriotism, love of country, and willingness to serve and sacrifice for the common good.

 How to Support Vets on Veterans Day

 There are many ways to help support vets on November 11.
 Thank a veteran you know, fly your American flag high and proud, attend a local event, or even visit a local VA hospital.
 There are also countless veterans day freebies!
 7-Eleven, Applebees, Texas Roadhouse and so many other establishments offer freebies for veterans on November 11th.
 There are many charities and organizations that focus on helping retired service members.
 You can donate time, money, and more at these non-profits:

 Disabled American Veterans helped over a million vets and their families in 2020.
 They help with VA pensions, disability assistance, job programs, and more.
 Along with monthly and one-time donations, DAV also accepts vehicle donations, memorial gifts, fitness fundraising, corporate partnerships, and many more.

 Wounded Warrior Project helps provide retired military personnel with rehabilitation therapies, career counseling, and activities.
 You can help support this charity by hosting a Supporter Event, sending letters to injured service members, and monetary donations.
 WWP encourages businesses across the nation to establish employee giving by hosting “Casual Fridays” or hosting company parties.